axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-task-list/index.rst

 #.
 The :guilabel:`Save filter` dialog is opened.

 #.
-Under :guilabel:`Filter name` , provide a recognizable name for the filter.
+Under :guilabel:`Filter name`, provide a recognizable name for the filter.

 #.
-Under :guilabel:`Filter visibility` , you can select if the filter is only
+Under :guilabel:`Filter visibility`, you can select if the filter is only
    visible for you or shall be available to all users.

 #.
-Save the filter by clicking the button :guilabel:`Ok` .
+Save the filter by clicking the button :guilabel:`Ok`.

 |how-to-create-task-filter|

-.. centered:: _`Task filter criterias`
+.. centered:: _`Task filter criteria`

 +-----------------------------------+-----------------------------------+
 | Criteria                          | Description                       |